 The Diabetes Epidemic

-Diabetes is the most rapidly growing chronic disease of our time.
+Diabetes has become an epidemic that affects one out of every 10 adult New Yorkers.
 It has become an epidemic that affects one out of every 12 adult New Yorkers.
 Since 1994, the number of people in the state who have diabetes has more than doubled, and it is likely that number will double again by the year 2050.

-More than one million New Yorkers have been diagnosed with diabetes.
-It is estimated that another 450,000 people have diabetes and don't know it, because the symptoms may be overlooked or misunderstood.
+More than one and a half million New Yorkers have been diagnosed with diabetes.
+It is estimated that another 430,000 people have diabetes and don't know it, because the symptoms may be overlooked or misunderstood.

 The Centers for Disease Control and Prevention (CDC) has recently predicted that one out of every three children born in the United States will develop diabetes in their lifetime.
 For Hispanic/Latinos, the forecast is even more alarming: one in every two.

 - Diabetes, NYS Adults, 2011, BRFSS Brief 1306 (PDF, 303KB)